felleslosninger/maskinporten-onboarding-frontend/README.md

 `awk '{ gsub(/"/,"\\\"") } 1' java-example | awk '{ print "\x22"$0"\x22,"}'`

-To escape " and create a valid json array
+To escape " and create a valid json array from the content of java-example-fiel